-Another exemplification of appropriation, this time in the form of erasure on the second postcard, also takes place on this same ranch filming location.
-On this postcard, the picture displays a Native American woman carrying a child.
+Another exemplification of appropriation, this time in the form of erasure, can be seen on a second postcard (Figure 2) photographed on the same ranch .
+On this postcard, the picture is of a Native American woman carrying a child.
 The title at the bottom of this specific postcard reads, “Indian Sq*** and Papoose on Miller Bros 101 Ranch”.
-The title’s inclusion of such a derogatory term to describe a Native American woman is not only demeaning and inappropriate, but it is also a generalization.
-This is much like the last postcard which grouped eight individuals as ‘Indians’, as opposed to sharing any information about which tribe they belonged to.
-Similarly, in terms of the second postcard’s depiction of this woman, there are also no defining words in the title which describes who this person was or what tribe they belonged to.
-In this way, this postcard contributes to the erasure of specific tribes in favor of universalizing the term “Indian” or, in this case, a slur for a Native American woman.
+The inclusion of such derogatory terms to describe a Native American mother and child is not only demeaning and inappropriate, but it is also a generalization.
+This is much like the last postcard, which grouped eight individuals as ‘Indians’, as opposed to sharing any information about which tribe they belonged to.
+Similarly, i the second postcard has no defining words in the title which describe who this person was or what tribe they belonged to. postcard contributes to the erasure of specific tribes in favor of universalizing the term “Indian” or, in this case, a slur for a Native American woman.
 Since this woman was probably an actor on this ranch as well, it is important note that these films were often othering in the fact that they were consistently labeled as ‘cowboys vs Indians’.
 This theme seen throughout wild west films further subscribes to the erasure of individual groups and encourages this false idea of Native Americans being not only one group of people, but also as being the enemy.

 Exploitation through the White Gaze

-In addition to these other instances of exploitation, the third and final postcard displays the ways in which Native Americans are exploited through the white gaze.
-In this particular postcard, a group of Pawnee people are showcased, and their name is included in the title.
-According to the Pawnee Nation’s official website, ￼￼ While this postcard does not take place on the same ranch as the other two, is still looks a bit theatrical in the staging of the photo in that the people look like they are posing.
-The reason for this being white people would see what sells: a group of stereotypically staged Native Americans.
-The commodification of the images of the ‘generic native’, much like this one, affirmed people’s stereotypes of indigenous people as well as profiled one tribe to be the same as all others.
-Despite the inclusion of the name Pawnee in the title, the fact that the government made money (both in acreage and dollars) off of the images of the Pawnee after they had been relocated displays the inherent exploitation of native people by the government through the lens of white authority.
+The third and final postcard displays the ways in which Native Americans are exploited through the white gaze.
+In this particular postcard (Figure 3), a group of Pawnee people are showcased, and their tribal affiliation is included in the title.
+According to the Pawnee Nation’s official website, ￼￼ While this postcard is not seton the same ranch as the other two, is still looks staged, and the people look like they are posing.
+Presumably, the primary audience for this image being whites, those encountering the photo would see what sells: a group of stereotypically staged Native Americans.
+The commodification of images of the ‘generic native’ affirmed stereotypes of indigenous people as well as profiling one tribe to be the same as all others.
+Despite the inclusion of the name Pawnee in the title, the fact that the government made money (both in acreage and dollars) from images of the Pawnee after they had been relocated displays the inherent exploitation of native people by the government through the lens of white authority.

 Conclusion

 The first sentence of the Oklahoma Historical Society page titled American Indians reads, “American Indians living in Oklahoma have a complicated, interesting, and unique history” (Fixico n.d.).
-These adjectives trivialize the plight of tribes who were dispossessed by the United States’ government from places they had called home and subsequently forced to move to Oklahoma.
-These three extremely vague adjectives do not mention any sort of ideas surrounding the Native Americans persevering in spite of everything settlers took from them.
-Despite postcards intent to exploitation these people financially, contribute to their erasure, as well as gawk at them through the lens of the white gaze, Native Americans persisted.
+These adjectives trivialize the plight of tribes that were dispossessed by the United States’ government from places they had called home, and subsequently forced to move to Oklahoma.
+These three extremely vague adjectives do not mention that Native Americans have persevered in spite of everything that has been taken from them, including control of their images.
+Despite postcards’ exploitative intentions, despite perpetuation of policies which contribute to their erasure, Native Americans have persisted.

-Looking at the Pawnee Nation’s website
+Looking at the Pawnee Nation’s website ??

 Works Cited and Consulted